-For individuals who have an appropriate indication for allogeneic stem cell transplant who receive cord blood as a source of stem cells, the evidence includes a number of observational studies, a meta-analysis of observational studies, and a randomized controlled trial comparing outcomes after single- or double-cord blood units.
-Relevant outcomes are overall survival, disease-specific survival, resource utilization, and treatment-related mortality.
-The meta-analysis of observational studies found similar survival outcomes and lower graft-versus-host disease after cord blood transplantation than bone marrow transplantation.
-In the randomized controlled trial, survival rates were similar after single- and double-unit cord blood transplantation.
+For individuals who have an appropriate indication for allogeneic stem cell transplant who receive cord blood as a source of stem cells, the evidence includes a number of observational studies, a meta-analysis of observational studies, and an RCT comparing outcomes after single-or double-cord blood units.
+The relevant outcomes are OS, disease-specific survival, resource utilization, and treatment-related mortality.
+The meta-analysis of observational studies found similar survival outcomes and lower GVHD after cord blood transplantation than bone marrow transplantation.
+In the RCT, survival rates were similar after single- and double-unit cord blood transplantation.
 The evidence is sufficient to determine that the technology results in a meaningful improvement in the net health outcome.

 For individuals who have an unspecified potential future need for stem cell transplant who receive prophylactic collection and storage of cord blood, the evidence includes no published studies.
-Relevant outcomes are overall survival, disease-specific survival, resource utilization, and treatment-related mortality.
+The relevant outcomes are overall survival, disease-specific survival, resource utilization, and treatment-related mortality.
 No evidence was identified on the safety or effectiveness of autologous cord blood transplantation from prophylactically stored cord blood for the treatment of malignant neoplasms.
 The evidence is insufficient to determine the effects of the technology on health outcomes.

+Supplemental Information

-Supplemental Information Practice Guidelines and Position Statements
+Practice Guidelines and Position Statements